home-assistant/architecture/adr/0022-integration-quality-scale.md

 🥉 Bronze: This is the baseline standard and requirement for all new integrations added to Home Assistant.
 The integration can be configured via the UI, and there is documentation on how to set it up.

 🥈 Silver: Enhanced reliability and robustness of the integration, ensuring a solid runtime experience.
 The integration handles errors correctly, including authentication errors and offline devices.
-The documentation provides more information on what the integration exactly provides.
+The documentation provides more information on what the integration provides.
 The integration has one or more code owners who help to maintain the integration and ensure this runtime experience lasts.

 🥇 Gold: The gold standard in delivering the best possible user experience with advanced features and comprehensive support.
-They are fully featured, user-friendly, and accessible to a wider audience.
-It is fully translated, capable of discovering their devices, providing device updates through Home Assistant, and has extensive documentation with examples, use cases, and troubleshooting.
-They provide means for debugging issues and can be fully adjusted through the UI.
+The integration is fully featured, user-friendly, and accessible to a wider audience.
+It is fully translated, capable of discovering its devices, providing device updates through Home Assistant, and has extensive documentation with examples, use cases, and troubleshooting.
+The integration provides means for debugging issues and can be fully adjusted through the UI.

 🏆 Platinum: The epitome of quality within Home Assistant.
 Not only does this integration provide an outstanding user experience, but it also adheres to the highest technical standards with optimized performance, efficiency, and code quality.